ibm-cloud-docs/schematics/deprecation-tf.md

 You are suggested always to migrate from your in use version of Terraform to the current available version and to remain on Terraform versions with maintenance and security fixes.
 You can see the current in use version of Terraform in the drop down list of the [{{site.data.keyword.bpshort}} workspace](https://cloud.ibm.com/schematics/workspaces/create) configuration page.
 {: shortdesc}

 {{site.data.keyword.bpshort}} announces the timeline for the deprecation of Terraform versions, the related end of marketing date, and end of support date when you are using the {{site.data.keyword.bplong_notm}} service.
 The month that is provided in the table represents the last day of the Month to restrict workspace creation and execution.
-The depreciation timeline changes as new Terraform versions are released.
+The deprecation timeline changes as new Terraform versions are released.

 | Versions | Terraform end of maintenance and security support | Phase 1: Restrict workspace creation </br> (End of marketing)|    Phase 2: Restrict workspace execution </br> (End of support)|
 | -- | -- | --| --|